 - Each of these weights is then divided by this total weight.

-- Depending on the thresholds defined on the User experience score screen, the session is marked Frustrated, Satisfied or Tolerating.
+- Depending on the thresholds defined on the User experience score page, the session is marked Frustrating, Tolerable, or Satisfying.

-To understand this assignment better, consider the following example.
-The following session is made up of 11 elements, including XHR actions, load actions, errors, and other events.
-The Threshold for Frustrating user experience is set to 30% and the Threshold for Satisfying user experience is set to 50%.
+A session comprises 11 elements, including XHR actions, load actions, errors, and a rage click.
+The Threshold for Frustrating user experience is set to 30%, and the Threshold for Satisfying user experience is set to 50%.

 Each element has been assigned an ID to ease the process of calculation.

-The total weight of Frustrated elements (F) = 9
+Total weight of Frustrating elements (F) = 9

-Because F/Total > 0.3, the User experience score of this session is Frustrated.
+Because more than 30% of user session elements are "Frustrating" (F/Total > 30%), the user experience score of this session is Frustrating.